How successful is hypnotherapy at helping smokers?

 - Link to this Report 1 Screenshot 1 (New Scientist précis)

 - Link to this Report 2 Screenshot 2 (More complete version of the article)

 Minnesota Hypnotherapy Associates have gathered together details of a variety of studies which used hypnosis to help with different topics and issues.
 The studies done with smokers identified a variable success rate up to 90.6% If you want more studies to look at, please ask me, and I'll provide them.

 Although these results are very positive, hypnosis wasn't right for everyone who took part.
 As it says elsewhere on this site, hypnotherapy is not mind-control or a magic wand.
 Choice is always part of the decision to quit smoking and (whatever method you use) you have to actively make that choice in order to be successful.

-However, if you really want to stop smoking, one session of hypnotherapy could be just the help you need.
+However, if you really want to stop smoking, hypnotherapy could be just the help you need.